-Whether or not issues working groups are used or another means of capturing the information outlined above is used, the next step is to develop initial executive actions and the first legislative package.
+Whether or not issue working groups are used the next step is to develop initial executive actions and the first legislative package.
 Many new governors refer to this as the first 100 days agenda.
 The first 100 days are critical to the entire term as the first actions translates the new governor's concerns, priorities, promises and visions into budgets, programs and policies.
 The first legislative session allows a new governor to tie the discussion of issues with the actual presentation of concrete legislative proposals.
 These proposals must be discussed and agreed to by the legislative branch.
 This negotiation is a process that is a challenging part of every administration and will take up much of the governor's time, even in states where the same party controls both branches of government.

 Early executive actions also should be coordinated with legislative leadership.
 Obtaining advance key support and communication with legislative leadership can and should be part of every executive action.
-Even when you may not ultimately obtain full support, early consultation will at least allow you the opportunity to know where, and to what degree, you have tread upon issues that the legislature is also concerned about.
+Even when you may not ultimately obtain full support, early consultation will at least allow you the opportunity to know where, and to The first 100 days are critical to the entire term as the first actions translate the new governor's concerns, priorities, promises and visions into budgets, programs and policies.

+what degree, you have tread upon issues that the legislature is also concerned about.